Collectors are methods that consume the Stream and produce a new value.

 Compares the elements of the Stream with the elements of another Stream.
 The comparison is done lexicographically, that is, the first elements of each Stream are compared, then the second elements, and so on.

-is not a Streamconst s1 = Stream.range(5);
+other is not a Streamconst s1 = Stream.range(5);

 const s2 = Stream.range(5);